thawsitt/Data-Structures/README.md

 # Data-Structures
-A quick review of data structures.
+A quick review of important data structures.